- Response Summary

 - Everything, general satisfaction: 26 responses

 NERSC has excellent people working there.
-I'm VERY happy with everyone I've come accross.
+I'm VERY happy with everyone I've come across.
 People have been knowledgeable and professional.
 I compute at NERSC because it's really big.
 Seriously, the number of processors allows us to do research on problems that we simply cannot do anywhere else.
 In that regard I consider NERSC a national treasure.
 One really silly request, how about a NERSC T-Shirt!
 I'd buy one.

 Overall, the services and hardware reliability are excellent.
 I think that NERSC sets the standard in this regard.